The earth’s ring of fire

 The challenge: risk assessment of volcanic eruptions

 In principle, volcanic eruption is an insurable risk.
-Serious loss events on a global scale are rare occurrences, and volcanoes such as Vesuvius are carefully measured and monitored.
-But while an eruption would hardly come as a surprise, it would be impossible to estimate the strength.
+Serious loss events on a global scale are rare occurrences, and volcanoes such as Vesuvius are carefully monitored by different types of measurements.
+But while an imminent eruption of well-monitored volcanoes can now often be predicted and people can be evacuated in time, it is still impossible to estimate the strength and duration of a volcanic eruption beforehand.
 Volcanic eruptions can also trigger global disasters, such as the eruption of the Yellowstone volcano 630,000 years ago, when large parts of North America were covered in ash.